COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 FOR THE READER WITH BRAIN INFLAMMATION &/OR MAST CELL ACTIVATION:

 It’s always my hope that sharing some of what is being learned will help someone out there reconsider the stories they have about themselves, their symptoms and even their lives.
-And, it is my hope that the next time someone reading this, has a panic attack, an episode of depression, a tantrum out of the blue, severe brain fog, fatigue or even a suicidal thought, that they’re able to pause and be curious instead of being swept away by their faulty beliefs in that moment.
+And, it is my hope that the next time someone reading this has a panic attack, an episode of depression, a tantrum out of the blue, severe brain fog, fatigue or even a suicidal thought, that they’re able to pause and be curious instead of being swept away by their faulty beliefs in that moment.
 Even if you don’t remember anything I said about mast cells, microglial cells or CRH, I hope you remember the term brain inflammation.
-I hope you can consider what you’re feeling isn’t a failing on your part, but instead, the way your immune system is telling you there’s a problem that needs to be addressed.
+I hope you can consider that what you’re feeling isn’t a failing on your part, but instead, the way your immune system is telling you there’s a problem that needs to be addressed.
 And lastly, I hope you remember that despite brain inflammation and all the suffering it can cause, it can be treated and there can be a life of thriving on the other side.

 Other resources: